Indoor cat looking at camera

 Royal Canin Indoor Adult

 Royal Canin has a near-legendary reputation for palatability.
 If your cat refuses everything else, try this.
 The Indoor formula has a unique kibble texture and aroma that even the most stubborn cats find irresistible.
-It also includes a precise fiber blend for hairball reduction and digestive health.
+It also includes a precise fiber blend for hairball reduction.

 Pros